Gamefist/Skuddbot-v2-wiki/Features/stats.md

 The stats command makes use of pages while viewing all stats.
 You may use the ![](https://i.imgur.com/3pFjjWm.png) and ![](https://i.imgur.com/DkZ1fXh.png) reactions to navigate between pages.
 You can use the ![](https://i.imgur.com/yIDl5mz.png) reaction to refresh the page.

 ##### Paging logic
 The pages are divided into the categories as they are described in the [categories](#categories) section.
-Unless a category has more than 25 stats, then that category will be divided into multiple pages.
+Categories will be merged into 1 page if they don't exceed trhe limit of 21.
+Categories are not split, unless a category has more than 21 stats, then that category will be divided into multiple pages.

 ### Leaderboards
 The command for viewing stat leaderboards is: `!statleaderboard`.